 However, we may be overlooking a few of the more obvious downsides of this approach to personal hygiene.
 In my opinion, this is overkill.
 Now, I’m not suggesting that liquid hand soap in a separate container is a bad idea.
 Quite the contrary – it’s a more effective way of neutralizing the spread of germs and bacteria.
 I am referring more specifically to the type of soap we use and the ingredients contained in it.

 Most mass-made liquid soaps, whether antiseptic or not, contain roughly the same kinds of ingredients.
 Many of these can be very harmful to our skin or health in general.
 I’ll list a few and explain them to you.
 As an interesting thought experiment, I’d recommend going back to your bathroom and figuring out how many of your hygiene products actually contain some or all of these ingredients.

 The first is one that’s commonly found in a large variety of hygiene products and is something I discussed in a previous article on DIY Shampoo.
 It’s generally referred to as ‘Fragrance’, which is a title that can cleverly be used to disguise a long list of harmful or volatile chemical ingredients.
-These are often not disclosed and are generally considered a trade secret.
+Companies do not have to disclose this if the ‘fragrance’ is a trade secret.

 Regular exposure to these products can lead to or cause anemia and a lowered blood cell count which means that your skin will take longer to heal when wounded.
 It can also lead to a variety of other health issues such as liver and kidney damage.

 Then there are parabens, which are contained in an equally wide variety of skin care products.
 These can affect hormone balances and lead to excess fat storage and weight gain – the last thing you’d expect from a skincare product.